 What If I Have Very Little Crema?

-If these are close but not quite right, then that could throw off your espresso shot just a bit.
+If these are close but not quite right, then that could throw off your creamy espresso shot just a bit.
 Your water temperature should be around 200 degrees Fahrenheit, and your portafilter shouldn’t be cold enough to affect this greatly.

 Your pressure should be set at 9 to 10 bars, but this can vary, so check the instructions for your particular espresso machine.